19 Oaxaca Tips That Will Save You Money, Time, and One Very Embarrassing Mezcal Mistake

 The Mezcal Mistake Epilogue

-"Now you drink it like someone who respects the agave," he said.
+"Now you drink it like someone who respects the agave," he'll say.